dlid/camlsql-js/docs/sql.md

 ### Including a field from the  joined list  {docsify-ignore}

-After joining another list you can get field from that list into your result.
-Then you must include those fields in your query.
+- After joining another list you can get **field from the joined list** into your result
+- Then you must **include that field** in your query.
 - These fields are called [ProjectedFields](https://msdn.microsoft.com/en-us/library/office/ee535502.aspx).
 - These fields must be given an **alias** using the `AS` statement